 An expensive but a very functional wireless keyboard for typing.

 Here we have a keyboard that would suit you if you are looking for convenient typing experience as well as various advanced features.

-You can see the popularity of this wireless machine by the sheer number of positive reviews it has received from many satisfied customers.
+You can see the popularity of this wireless keyboard by the sheer number of positive reviews it has received from many satisfied customers.

-This, along with the fact that it has a shallow profile, makes us recommend the Logitech MX Keys as the best keyboard for long nails.
+This, along with the fact that it has a shallow profile, makes us recommend the Logitech MX Keys as one of the best keyboards for long nails.

 As a result, not only can your experience be comfortable, it can also help you improve your accuracy by providing you with a better grip.